dkelly255/fitness-app/README.md

 ## 2. Ecommerce Features:

-The primary focus of the site is on offering e-commerce functionality to users in the form of two types of products available for purchase - Nutrition and Apparell.
+The primary focus of the site is on offering e-commerce functionality to users in the form of two types of products available for purchase - Nutrition and Apparel.
 The section below covers an overview of the main e-commerce features of the site:

 ### - Display Products